gethin101/hackpad_2025/README.md

 ## 🖥️ PCB Layout
 <img src="Images/pcb.png" alt="PCB Screenshot" width="500">

 This is my PCB layout that I designed in the KiCad PCB Designer.
-It shows how all of the component placement and copper wiring so I can visualise all the connections
+It shows all of the component placement and copper wiring so I can visualise all the connections.
+I also added some customisation on the silkscreen such as a link to this github repository & the name of my Hackpad

 ---